janghyeon-lee/janghyeon-lee.github.io/_pages/about.md

   <article markdown="1" class="post-content">
   - *2025.12*: My undergraduate intern at UMN, [Nathan Stangler](https://nathanstangler.github.io/), presented our ongoing work: SolarCLIP (a CLIP model for the 🌞) at [URS](https://ugresearch.umn.edu/presentation-opportunities/fall-symposium/presenters/nathan-stangler).
   - *2025.12*: My undergraduate intern at UMN, [Shilong Xiang](https://shilongxiang.github.io/), received the [UROP Award](https://evcaa.d.umn.edu/undergraduate-research-opportunities-program-urop).
 Congrats!
-  - *2025.10*: Three papers got accepted to [AAAI 2026-SAPP](https://aaai.org/conference/aaai/aaai-26/student-abstract-and-poster-program-call/)!
-Congrats to [Shilong](https://shilongxiang.github.io/) and [Nathan](https://nathanstangler.github.io/).
-  - *2025.10*: I will present my paper <em>Do All Samples Matter?
-Data Redundancy in the Era of Large-Scale Training</em> at the [25th KOCSEA Technical Symposium](https://kocseaa.org/symposia/2025/).
-See you in Vegas 🎰
   - *2025.08*: I will continue my internship with the [GeoAI group](https://www.ornl.gov/group/geoai) at Oak Ridge National Laboratory (ORNL 🌿) this Fall!
   - *2025.08*: Our paper, <em>Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning</em>, was accepted to [SIGSPATIAL 2025](https://sigspatial2025.sigspatial.org/)! 🌎
   - *2025.05*: I will be interning with the [GeoAI group](https://www.ornl.gov/group/geoai) at Oak Ridge National Laboratory (ORNL 🌿) this Summer!